 This document is addressing Traffic Parrot v5.x.x.
 Traffic Parrot is a product of Traffic parrot Ltd.

-Traffic Parrot v5.x.x is a service virtualization technology.
+Traffic Parrot v5.x.x is a API and service simulation technology.
 It provides test doubles to support the

 testing phase of SDLC by simulating APIs, services, and systems.

 Where does Traffic Parrot fit in?

 Traffic Parrot will be used to decouple from the dependencies in the testing phase of your SDLC.